ikram-hamizi/blink-detection-dlib/README.md

 # Eye Blink Detection

 **LIMITATION 1**: The lightweight installation of OpenCV is unstable (e.g. screen can go black, messages in the terminal...).
-Although I installed a lihghtweight version of OpenCV, I recommend the proper installation following this tutorial [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
-It takes a long time however.
+Although I installed a lihghtweight version of OpenCV, I recommend to edit the Dockerfile dependnecies and do the proper installation [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
+The downside is that it takes a long time.

 **LIMITATION 2**: Depending on the host system, the option `--alarm` might result in an error: `ALSA lib pcm_dmix.c (snd_pcm_dmix_open) unable to open slave` (ALSA manages the sound card at the kernel level).